danielstrek/10x-cards/README.md

 ## License
 This project is licensed under the MIT License (assumed based on common open-source practices; confirm and update in package.json if specified).

+## how to start...
+1. Run docker desktop.
+put supabase start